crancarch/ankeshb/content/posts/using-pdf-js-in-hugo.md

 content_img_path = ""
 date = "2019-06-23T23:00:00+05:30"
 draft = true
-excerpt = "Implementing PDF.js in site to render and parse pdf's as html so that UX is optimised for viewing PDFs." layout = "post" subtitle = "Implementing PDF.js in site to render and parse pdf's as html" thumb_img_path = "" title = "Using PDF.js in Hugo"
+excerpt = "Implementing PDF.js in site to render and parse pdf's as html to optimise UX for viewing PDF's." layout = "post" subtitle = "Implementing PDF.js in site to render and parse pdf's as html" thumb_img_path = "" title = "Using PDF.js to parse PDF's in Hugo"

 +++
 I was faced by the issue of whether how to display resume's pdf from sidebar menu to an end user 2 days from now.
 As the first solution I implemented it the old school way by uploading the pdf and linking it through `href`  tag.